charleszheng44/openyurt/docs/proposals/00_openyurt-glossary.md

 ### NodePool

-A CRD that represents a pool of edge nodes in the same network region.
+The CRD represents a pool of edge nodes in the same network region.

-### NodePool Controller

-The controller of the NodePool CRD, which reconciles the actual status with the desired state of the NodePool.

 # U
 ---

 ### UnitedDeployment

-TODO

-### UnitedDeployment Controller

-TODO
+The CRD defines the way of deploying homogeneous workloads with different versions/configurations by NodePools.

 # Y
 ---